dfinity/portal/docs/developer-docs/integrations/sns/index.md

 * [Tips on what to consider before getting an SNS](./tokenomics/predeployment-considerations.md)

 ## Technical documentation
-This documentation is, as the name suggests, tecnical documentation aimed at developers.
+This documentation is, as the name suggests, technical documentation aimed at developers.
 Most of the documentation targets developers that have a dapp that they would like to decentralize with an SNS.
 However, this documentation also targets developers that